objectified/vdist/README.md

 If all goes well, running this file as a Python program will build two OS packages (an RPM for CentOS 6 and a .deb package for Ubuntu Trusty Tahr) for a project called "myproject".
 The two builds will be running in parallel threads, so you will see the build output of both threads at the same time, where the logging of each thread can be identified by the build name.
 Here's an explanation of the keyword arguments that can be given to `add_build()`:

 ### Required arguments:
-- `name` :: the name of the build; this does not do anything in the build process itself, but is used in e.g. logs
 - `app` :: the name of the application to build; this should also equal the project name in Git, and is used as the prefix for the filename of the resulting package
 - `version` :: the version of the application; this is used when building the OS package both in the name and in its meta information
 - `profile` :: the name of the profile to use for this specific build; its value should be a reflection of what gets put in the profiles.json file explained later